Sean Speer: Think Tank Career

+Commentary career

 On April 21, 2021, Speer launched The Hub, a news and commentary website focused Canadian policy and governance, with Rudyard Griffiths, Luke Graeme Smith, Stuart Thomson, and Ken Whyte.
 Its stated goal is to "reorient popular debate in Canada to the big ideas that will propel us collectively towards a different and better future."
 The site is a project of the Centre For Civic Engagement, who also organizes the Munk Debates, which co-founder Griffiths chairs.